NixOS/rfcs/rfcs/0166-nix-formatting.md

   go (dirOf path);
 ```

-**Rationale and alternatives**
+**Alternatives**

-- Attribute sets and lists could start on the same line as the if keywords, saving an indentation level on their body:
+- Attribute sets and lists could start on the same line as the `if` keywords, saving an indentation level on their body:
   ```nix
   #1a
   if builtins.length matches != 0 then {